A.K.A. mossy-overcup oak, mossycup oak, white oak, blue oak and scrub oak.

 - Some damaging insects include oak webworm, oak skeletonizer, oakleaf caterpillar, oak lacebug, redhumped oakworm and June beetles.

-- Susceptible to (fungi) Strumella canker, cotton root rot and Oak wilt – sometimes through rare root graphs with red oaks.
+- Common problems include: susceptible to (fungi) Strumella canker, cotton root rot and Oak wilt – sometimes through rare root graphs with red oaks.

 Photographs of the oldest bur oak in Boulder, Colorado.